-In the aquatic industry, the term "hardwater" generically to refer to water that is high in mineral content - this can mean either the water being high KH (contain high levels of carbonates) or high GH (high calcium/magnesium content) or both.
+In the aquatic industry, the term "hardwater" generically refers to water that is high in mineral content.
+This can mean either the water having high KH (containing high levels of carbonates) or high GH (having a high calcium/magnesium content) or both.
 In laymen terms, it is common for "hardwater" to have both high GH and KH because sources of hardwater usually come from areas with limestone [CaCO3] - which contributes to both GH [Ca ion] and KH [CO3 ion].

 However, hardwater can be high in GH and low in KH and vice versa:

 Minerals that can raise GH without raising KH are minerals that contain calcium/magnesium but do not contain carbonates.

 Minerals that can raise KH without raising GH are minerals that contain carbonates but do not contain calcium/magnesium.

 Whether or not hardwater is problematic depends on the exact GH and KH values.
 Most livestock and plants are more forgiving to high GH than to high KH.

 As with the term hardwater, aquarists use the term softwater generically to refer to water with low mineral content.
 However, we should really define the variables precisely by GH and KH